secretstartups/handbook/content/handbook/customer-success/professional-services-engineering/education-services/devsecopswithduolab1.md

 ---
-title: "DevSecOps with GitLab Duo - Hands-On Lab: Getting Started with GitLab Duo"
+title: "GitLab Duo Principles - Hands-On Lab: Getting Started with GitLab Duo"
 description: "This Hands-On Guide walks you through using GitLab Duo to answer technical questions."
 ---